 Since he joined Forestay, Ndiawar spearheaded three tech investments and oversaw more than 400 opportunities.
 He helped develop the investment advisory framework under which Forestay is operating.
 Prior to that Ndiawar had various global finance and IT responsibilities in large firms in Switzerland, Germany and the US.
 He started his career with Deloitte in the Geneva area.

 Ndiawar holds a Master degree in Finance from Geneva University and attended various executive programs notably, Babson.

 On weekends Ndiawar can be seen on his bike heading to a jazz concert or playing football with his young son.

-In his spare time, Steven enjoys long-distance running, skiing, squash and golf.
+In his spare time, Nicolas enjoys travelling, skiing, tennis and discovering London’s best Japanese restaurants.